The second generation Audi RS 3 LMS race car is now available to customers.

 First previewed at the start of the year, the RS 3 LMS Gen II has completed rigorous testing throughout the year and has already competed in the WTCR FIA World Touring Car Cup, taking two victories along the way.

 Production of the new car, which features numerous improvements over its predecessor, is now underway with customers from around the globe able to place their orders.
+For Australian customers wanting to go racing in this exciting format, inquiries and orders are handled by Melbourne Performance Centre which looks after all Audi Sport customer racing operations Down Under including the R8 LMS campaigners in the GT class.

 “This market launch has been long awaited by many customers,” says Chris Reinke, Head of Audi Sport customer racing.
 “Our customers have clinched more than 300 race victories and 55 championship titles with the first generation Audi RS 3 LMS to date.
 In the process, we have received valuable experience and wishes as feedback.
 Our new car is the sum of this feedback and the creativity of our engineers.”